 Two weeks after the Semana Santa celebrations have completely wound down, Seville embarks on a giant seven-day party known as the Feria de Abril.
 With the spring excitement already filling the air, this is a vibrant event that consists of endless parades and daily bullfights, as well as lots of dancing, eating, drinking and socializing.
 The real magic happens at the ‘Real de la Feria’, the gigantic fairground where thousands of temporary casetas, colorful tent-like structures, are set up with all your typical amusement park rides and attractions.

 After hours spent admiring the lavish palaces and picturesque gardens of the Alhambra, there’s no better way to unwind than in Granada’s illustrious teahouses.
 While five centuries have passed since the last Nasrid ruler was driven out of the Iberian Peninsula, some of the refined daily customs continue to live on in Granada.
 These teahouses are intimate and atmospheric, embellished with adorned cushions, shadowy lanterns, and opulent Mudéjar decor.
-It’s here where you can sip on aromatic beverages, puff on hookah pipes, and nibble on traditional Moorish pastries.
+If you’re looking for off-the-beaten-path things to do in Granada, it’s here where you can sip on aromatic beverages, puff on hookah pipes, and nibble on traditional Moorish pastries.

 While Spain is certainly no stranger to small, shareable plates of food, the art of pintxos takes the concept to another level.
 It’s in the Basque Country where they’ve perfected the art of creative, bite-sized snacks that are served on small slices of bread and stabbed with a toothpick.
 Enter any pintxo bar in the Basque Country and you’ll notice that the countertops are weighed down by mountains of small bites, each with its own unique combination of ingredients and elements.
 These delectable plates are best experienced in the region’s vibrant capital and culinary hotspot of San Sebastian where you can enjoy the elegant Belle Époque architecture and golden scenery at the same time.